This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Write down your questions so you remember to ask them during your visits.

 - Give your child plenty of liquids.
-This will help to prevent dehydration.
-Ask how much liquid your child should drink each day and which liquids are best for him.
+This will help prevent dehydration.
+Ask how much liquid your child should drink each day and which liquids are best for him or her.
+Give your baby extra breast milk or formula to prevent dehydration.
+If you feed your baby formula, give him or her lactose free formula while he or she is sick.

 - Continue to feed your child regular foods.
-Your child can continue to eat the foods he normally eats.
-This includes breast milk and formula for infants.
+Your child can continue to eat the foods he or she normally eats.
 You may need to feed your child smaller amounts of food than normal.
-You may also need to give your child foods that he can tolerate.
+You may also need to give your child foods that he or she can tolerate.
 These may include rice, potatoes, and bread.
-It also includes fruits (bananas, melon), well-cooked vegetables, lean meats, yogurt, and skim or 1% milk.
+It also includes fruits (bananas, melon), and well-cooked vegetables.
 Avoid giving your child foods that are high in fiber, fat, and sugar.

 Prevent acute diarrhea:

-- Remind your child to wash his hands well and often.
-He should always wash his hands with soap and water after using the toilet and before he eats.
+- Remind your child to wash his or her hands well and often.
+He or she should use soap and water.
+Your child should wash his or her hands after using the toilet and before he or she eats.
+You should wash your hands before you prepare your child's food and after you change a diaper.

-- Keep bathroom surfaces clean to help prevent the spread of germs that cause acute diarrhea.
+- Keep bathroom surfaces clean.
+This helps prevent the spread of germs that cause acute diarrhea.

-- Place raw meat in the refrigerator as soon as possible after shopping at the supermarket.
+- Place raw or cooked meat in the refrigerator as soon as possible.
 Bacteria can grow in meat that is left at room temperature too long.
-Cook meat thoroughly before eating.
-Place leftovers in the refrigerator as soon as possible.

 - Ask your child's healthcare provider about the rotavirus vaccine.
 This vaccine helps to prevent diarrhea caused by the rotavirus.